Home

 Bible Study Online

-Abimelech & Abraham's History?
+Abimelech & Abraham's History

 Bible Study Online

-It would take Abraham interceding to the Almighty God on Abimelech's behalf, in order for the physical conditions to be removed from king and the women in his household.
-God had also indicated to Abimelech that Abraham was His prophet and that it wouldn't be wise for the king to go against him.
-These are the reasons why I believe that the account of this meeting between Abimelech and Abraham began the way that it did.
+Now, it would take Abraham interceding with the Almighty God on Abimelech's behalf for the dire physical conditions to be removed from the king and the women in his household.
+Also, it was at this time that God had indicated to Abimelech that Abraham was His prophet, and it wouldn't be wise for the king to go against him.

 Bible Study Online